rubygems/rfcs/text/0008-ingest-gem-content.md

   We should probably index at least some recent versions of common gems to start.
   I don't have a heuristic for deciding which gems meet that criteria.
 - Should we aim to index all past gems?
 - Should we host _any_ binary files?
 Images?
-I lean towards "no" because image viewing is not the intention of this feature.
+I lean towards "no" because image viewing is not the intention of this feature and increases the likelihood that rubygems.org is abused for free hosting.
-- Is there a reason to store compiled binaries?
-Would it support any tooling that might otherwise be difficult to implement?
+- Is there any reason to store compiled binaries?
+Would it support any tooling that might otherwise be difficult to implement such as virus scanning?

 ### Out-of-scope for this RFC

 - Format and hosting of manifests and files at an API.
-While I have a design in mind, I'm holding off on creating the design until a future RFC focused on serving this content.
 - Web UI for content browsing.
 - CLI support for content browsing.
 - API, Web, or CLI support for file diffs.

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before it is on by default?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- API, Web, or CLI for code search.